NerdMiner Solo Pool: Pointing an ESP32 Miner at SoloLuck

 | SoloLuck Nano (:3335) | A dedicated difficulty-1 tier built for exactly this.
 Welcomed on purpose. |

 SoloLuck runs five tiers on one host so each class of device lands on a port tuned for it.
-The :3335 Nano tier is fixed at difficulty 1 — the lowest meaningful share difficulty there is — so a NerdMiner, an ESP32 hobby build, or any sub-100 GH/s device can submit shares that actually count instead of being filtered out.
+The :3335 Nano tier has a minimum difficulty of 1 — the lowest there is.
+NerdMiner firmware requests a low difficulty automatically (mining.suggest_difficulty) and the pool honors it down to that floor — so a NerdMiner, an ESP32 hobby build, or any sub-100 GH/s device can submit shares that actually count instead of being filtered out.
 We don't pretend this device is going to find a block.
 We just don't see a reason to lock the door on it.

 This is a solo pool and the brand rule here is no hype, so plainly: a NerdMiner finding a Bitcoin block is so improbable the statistical wait runs far beyond the age of the universe.
 The network is hundreds of exahashes per second; you are bringing tens of kilohashes.
 Treat it as a curiosity, never a plan.